 - Everyone wants to be heard.
 Improve communication across all levels by ensuring employees feel safe and secure to be critical when necessary.
 Employees who feel they can’t speak out about concerns will internalize negative feelings, leading to dissatisfaction on the job.

-- Create an employee rewards and recognition program.
+- Create an employee reward and recognition program.
 Mark Twain once said, “I can live for two months on a good compliment.”
-Recognition and rewards are two powerful tools in building employee morale, motivation, and, ultimately, satisfaction.
+Recognition and rewards are powerful tools for building employee morale, motivation, and satisfaction.
 From a simple “thank you” to more creative rewards, smaller and more consistent gestures are much more effective than once-a-year formal acknowledgments.

 When it comes to rewards and recognition, it’s important to remember each employee has unique skill sets that should be recognized on their own merits.
 Other times you want to recognize team performance.
 That’s where solutions like gamification can be the key to a more satisfied workforce.